vtexdocs/help-center-content/docs/tutorials/en/using-session-manager-to-track-browsing-sessions-in-vtex-stores.md

 Besides getting session information for a device navigating in the VTEX infrastructure, Session Manager allows you to store your own custom data in that session.
 This information is easily recoverable and allows you to avoid doing something like setting a cookie to keep track of a specific information on a user.

->ℹ️ Session Manager was also built to allow developers to create their own triggers and processing logic.
-We are still working on the details of that extensible solution, but in the future you should be able to set up the conditional execution of custom code, based on the presence of specific values for parameters in a user's session data.
+<div class="alert alert-info">Session Manager was also built to allow developers to create their own triggers and processing logic.
+We are still working on the details of that extensible solution, but in the future you should be able to set up the conditional execution of custom code, based on the presence of specific values for parameters in a user's session data.</div>

 ## Session data aggregation: create and transform calls
 Strictly speaking, Session Manager is a backend API system that stores and processes session data contained in JSON objects.
 Each VTEX account has settings that indicate which installed apps have a session dependency and how they intend to process this information.